MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-summary.md

 ## Workplace Analytics and data protection in your organization

 Microsoft Workplace Analytics analyzes email and meeting data from Office 365 and organizational data that you provide.
-This data pertains to individuals, who have a right to be concerned about how their data is used.
+This data pertains to individuals, who have a right to understand how their data is used.
 Those who control and process this data have a responsibility to understand how it is analyzed and stored and to carefully plan how to protect it.

 > [!Note]
 > This article is a summary.
 This subject is handled more thoroughly in [Data-protection considerations when using Workplace Analytics ](Data-protection-considerations.md).